History of Silver Alert in Timeline

 In April 2009, Governor Brad Henry signed legislation permanently establishing the Silver Alert program in Oklahoma.

-In its first year (2008-2009), Florida issued 136 Silver Alerts, resulting in 131 safe recoveries.
-19 of these recoveries were directly attributable to Silver Alert.
+In 2009, the first year of the Silver Alert program in Florida, 136 Silver Alerts were issued, resulting in 131 safe recoveries, with 19 directly attributable to the Silver Alert.

 2012: Review of missing-senior programs

-In 2012, a review of research into missing-senior programs found that Silver Alert had not been evaluated for effectiveness in returning people to safety.
-The review also questioned whether wandering was a significant problem meriting resource expenditure, and criticized the program for prioritizing safety over civil rights and potentially exposing missing persons to exploitation.
+In 2012, a review of research into missing-senior programs found that Silver Alert had not been evaluated to determine its effectiveness in returning people to safety.
+The review also criticized the program for prioritizing safety over civil rights and noted potential risks of exploitation.

-On December 12, 2013, Senator Joe Manchin reintroduced the National Silver Alert Act as S.1814 in the 113th Congress.
-It was referred to the Senate Committee on the Judiciary but not voted on.
+On December 12, 2013, Senator Joe Manchin reintroduced the National Silver Alert Act as S.1814 in the 113th Congress, but it was not voted on before the U.S. Senate adjourned.